PLAINVILLE YOUTH SOCCER LEAGUE (PYSL) CONSTITUTION and BYLAWS

 Amounts greater than $100 must be approved by the President.

-Any purchase greater than $100 made by the President must be approved by either the 1st, 2nd or 3rd Vice President.
+Any purchase greater than $100 made by the President must be approved by the Vice President.

 Any purchases greater than $500 must be approved by a majority vote by the Board.

-§ Approvals and voting can be done via email or at the Board Meetings
+§ Approvals and voting can be done electronically or at Board Meetings

 ARTICLE VIII - COMMITTEES AND TASK FORCES